X-SLAYER/flutter_overlay_window/README.md

 # flutter_overlay_window

-Android plugin for displaying flutter app over other apps
+Flutter plugin for displaying your flutter app over other apps on the screen

 ## Usage

 Add dependency to pubspec.yaml file

 ### Android

 You'll need to add the `SYSTEM_ALERT_WINDOW` permission and `OverlayService` to your Android Manifest.

 ```XML
     <uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" />